 - Preheat the oven 350 degrees F and grease and flour a Bundt pan.

-- Serve the cake on individual plates with some warmed eggnog custard sauce poured over and extra sauce in a gravy boat for serving.
+- Serve the cake on individual plates with some warmed eggnog custard sauce poured over and extra sauce for serving.